Yasin Ben El-Mhanni: Scunthorpe United

 On 26 October 2018, Ben El-Mhanni signed for EFL League One club Scunthorpe United on a contract until the end of the season.
 On 13 November, he made a goalscoring debut for the club when he netted and made an assist in a 3–2 EFL Trophy loss to Mansfield Town.

 His contract was extended by Scunthorpe at the end of the 2018–19 season.

 Ben El-Mhanni left League Two club Scunthorpe United in the summer of 2020 after only eight appearances.

-In September 2021, El Mhanni joined Southern League Premier Division South club Chesham United.
+In September 2021, Ben El-Mhanni joined Southern League Premier Division South club Chesham United.
 In February 2022, he joined Harrow Borough.
-During the summer he left Harrow Borough and in July 2022, joined Championship side Reading on trial.
+During the summer, he left Harrow Borough.

+Reading

+In July 2022, Ben El-Mhanni joined Championship side Reading on trial.
+He featured in two preseason friendlies against Brighton & Hove Albion, and West Ham United.
+After his stint at Reading, Ben El-Mhanni was set to sign for Scottish Championship side Arbroath in October 2022, but after being denied by FIFA, he remained clubless until January 2023.

 Arbroath

-On 2 January 2023, after having waited since the summer to sign, Ben El-Mhanni joined Scottish Championship side Arbroath until the end of the season.
+On 2 January 2023, after having waited since October 2022 to sign, Ben El-Mhanni joined Arbroath until the end of the season.
 He made his debut the same day in a win over league leaders Dundee.

+In early 2025, he made an appearance in the first season of Baller League UK.
+In July 2025, he featured on trial in a pre-season friendly for Torquay United.

+Personal life

+Born in London, El Mhanni is of Moroccan descent.
+El-Mhanni is a Muslim.